-- SUNY Priority application deadline for fall is December 1st. - Finalize your application essays.
+- FAFSA (Free Application for Federal Student Aid) opens Decemberst.
+Do not start filling this out until you have started applying to colleges- you will have to submit the names of the colleges to which you have applied to complete the form.
+You will need to complete this form with a parent or guardian. - SUNY recommends freshmen applicants apply by December 1st to maximize your chances for financial aid. - Finalize your application essays.
 They must be typed or word-processed and free of errors. - Check deadlines for state-government-sponsored student aid programs with your counselor and obtain the appropriate forms. - Begin completing the parts of the FAFSA that you can.
 This process needs to be completed with your parents as it relies on their financial information. - Provide your counselor with the appropriate forms if he/she is required to fill out a report on you for your application. - Most Early Action deadlines are on the 1st and 15th.
-If you are applying Early Action is means your list of applications includes 1-3 schools that you are choosing from, This is not a binding decision.
+If you are applying Early Action it means your list of applications includes 1-3 schools that you are choosing from, This is not a binding decision.
 You must be sure that your GPA and test scores are what the college requires for admittance.